Blessed are those who mourn, for they will be comforted.” – (Matthew 5:4)

 - Helps grieving persons focus on their experience and emerge from the darkness of grief into the light of a new beginning.

 - Offers an opportunity, through God, for turning the pain of loss into a basis for positive growth.

 - Founded by a Catholic nun and rooted in the Christian tradition, the ministry’s open, inclusive spirit serves those of all faiths.

 Upcoming retreat date(s):

 Beginning Experience ministry is pleased to announce their upcoming “Coping With Life Alone,” a retreat day for men and women coping with the loss of marriage through divorce, separation, or death.
-The program will be offered twice: Oct.
-24 from 9am-5pm at St. Catherine Labouré (Clairemont), and Nov.
-7 from 9 am-5pm at St. Mary Parish (Escondido).
-It is a day of guided reflection and sharing to encourage each participant on his or her own healing journey. $20 fee.
-For registration or questions, call Vicki at (858) 748-2273, or Sharon at (619) 884-7974.
-COVID-19 precautions will be followed.
+The program will be offered on Saturday, August 28 at 9 am-5pm at St. Mary Parish (Escondido).
+It is a day of guided reflection and sharing to encourage each participant on his or her own healing journey.
+For registration or questions, contact Vicki at (858) 748-2273 or by email at BeginningExperienceSD@gmail.com.

 We are a non-profit social group of friendly Catholic ladies and gentlemen.
 Every month, our members enjoy happy hours, dinners, hikes and lively conversation, and we invite you to join us!
-Click their to go to their website and see their calendar of events.
+Click here to go to their website and see their calendar of events.